jeymo092/Security-Operation-Center-/README.md

 - **Log Monitoring:**
   - Real-time monitoring and analysis of system logs for security events and anomalies.

+## Requirements

+To set up and run the SOC Project, you'll need the following:

+1. **PC:**
+   - A dedicated machine for running central components such as SIEM, XDR, SOAR, and log monitoring tools.

+2. **Servers (2):**
+   - Two servers to host various components, ensuring redundancy and reliability.

+3. **TheHive:**
+   - Implementation of TheHive for incident case management.

+4. **Wazuh Manager:**
+   - Deployment of Wazuh Manager for log analysis and intrusion detection.

 ## Data Privacy and Compliance

 This project adheres to key data privacy principles, ensuring accountability, transparency, and compliance with GDPR regulations.